ovh/docs/pages/platform/kubernetes-k8s/installing-operator/guide.en-gb.md

 ### Deploy the operator on the OVHcloud Managed Kubernetes cluster

-Now we will show you how to deploy your operator on a Kubernetes cluster.
+Now you will show you how to deploy your operator on a Kubernetes cluster.
 You can now safely stop the local operator running in your terminal.

 > [!info]